 Organized tour and cruise company G Adventures has small sailboat cruises in Greece and other parts of the world.
 I sailed Turkey with G Adventures on an 8-passenger catamaran in 2014 and the Greek isles from Athens to Mykonos on an 8-passenger sloop the Baltra in 2015.
 Both of these adventures were delightful.
 I met some interesting travelers (you can get to know people very well when on a tiny sailboat with them for a week), learned a little about sailing, and visited places in both countries that many only dream about.
 The wind and the interests of those onboard primarily drove our daily schedule, but both the Turkey and Greece voyages had a good mix of different things to do and see in the ports of call, and the opportunity to experience the unforgettable sensation of zipping across the Mediterranean using only the wind.

-The next 9 pages of this article provides details of our day-to-day activities on the Baltra while sailing from Athens to Mykonos on G Adventures' week-long "Sailing Greece" itineraries.
+Below are the details of our day-to-day activities on the Baltra while sailing from Athens to Mykonos on G Adventures' week-long "Sailing Greece" itineraries.
 Our adventure began in Athens.

 Athens - Embarkation